ncase/anxiety/scenes/act1.md

 ```
 bb({body:"fear", mouth:"normal", eyes:"fear"});
-Game.OVERRIDE_TEXT_SPEED = 2.0;
+Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

-b: Processed wheat will spike your blood sugar and ruin your organs so they'll have to amputate all your limbs and then you'll-
+b: Processed wheat will spike your blood sugar so they'll have to amputate all your limbs and then you'll-

 `bb({body:"panic"})`